chevereto/v3-docs/get-started/updating.md

 # ⚡ Updating

-This section outlines the update process required for existing Chevereto V3 instances.

 ::: warning Check system requirements
 Always check that your server meets the [requirements](../setup/system/requirements.md) for running the target release to update.
 :::